Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Eigenvalue spectra of synaptic weight matrices and local stability matrices

-Fig.\ref{figure_outlier_eigenvalues_jacobian}(b) shows the entire eigenvalue spectrum of the coefficient matrix $B_{k\ell }^{ij}$ of the linear variational equation, Eq.(\ref{linear_variational_eq}), calculated at an arbitrarily chose point in the regular orbit of the model with zero-sum synaptic weights and with external inputs [the indicated point of Fig.\ref{figure_outlier_eigenvalues_jacobian}(a)].
-In Fig.\ref{figure_outlier_eigenvalues_jacobian}(c), we also show the entire eigenvalue spectrum of the same random coefficient matrix, $B_{k\ell }^{ij}=J_{k\ell }^{ij}\phi ^{\prime }(h_j^{(\ell )})$, but for which $J_{k\ell }^{ij}$ and $\phi ^{\prime }(h_j^{(\ell )})$ are generated independently in such a manner that they have the same first- and second-order moments as those used for Fig.\ref{figure_outlier_eigenvalues_jacobian}(b).
-These spectra have a common disk-form distribution of eigenvalues and outlier eigenvalues at different positions, as expected from a previous study \cite{PhysRevLett.97.188104}.
-A previous study \cite{Schuecker:2016uj} also calculated the spectra of the coefficient matrices of the linear variational equations around dynamics of RNNs and showed that they agreed with those estimated from random matrix theory.
+The variational equation (\ref{linear_variational_eq}) describes how an infinitesimal variation in $h_i^{(k)}$, denoted by $u_{i}^{(k)}$, evolves over time around the observed dynamics.
+The spectrum of $B_{k\ell}^{ij}(t)$ is calculated with $h_{i}^{(k)}(t)$ at an arbitrarily chosen time point $t$ in the regular orbit of the finely tuned model with external inputs [the indicated point of Fig.\ref{figure_outlier_eigenvalues_jacobian}(a)].
+Since the sum of a row of $B$ is not finely tuned to a fixed value even if $J$ is the synaptic weight matrix of the finely tuned model, a previous result suggests that $B$ has configuration-dependent outlier eigenvalues \cite{PhysRevLett.97.188104}.
+We observe this in Fig.\ref{figure_outlier_eigenvalues_jacobian}(b).
+In Fig.\ref{figure_outlier_eigenvalues_jacobian}(c), we also show the eigenvalue spectrum of the same random coefficient matrix, $B_{k\ell }^{ij}=J_{k\ell }^{ij}\phi ^{\prime }(h_j^{(\ell )})$, but for which $J_{k\ell }^{ij}$ and $\phi ^{\prime }(h_j^{(\ell )})$ are generated independently in such a manner that they have the same first- and second-order moments as those used for Fig.\ref{figure_outlier_eigenvalues_jacobian}(b).
+These spectra have a common disk-form distribution of eigenvalues and outlier eigenvalues at different positions, as expected from the previous study \cite{PhysRevLett.97.188104}.
+A previous study \cite{PhysRevX.8.041029} also calculated the spectra of the coefficient matrices of the linear variational equations around dynamics of RNNs and showed that they agreed with those estimated from random matrix theory.
 The results also agreed with the largest Lyapunov exponent calculated from the linear response theory based on an MFT.
-By analogy with this, our stochastic linear response theory derived in Sec.\ref{perturbative_analysis_fp}, Sec.\ref{perturbative_analysis_osc}, Appendix \ref{perturbative_expansion_fixed_point} and Appendix \ref{perturbative_expansion_oscillation} is expected to allow further quantitative evaluation of the agreement between random matrix theory with outliers and our stochastic MFT.
+By analogy with this, our stochastic linear response theory derived in Sec.\ref{perturbative_analysis_fp}, Sec.\ref{perturbative_analysis_osc}, Appendix \ref{perturbative_expansion_fixed_point}, and Appendix \ref{perturbative_expansion_oscillation} is expected to allow further quantitative evaluation of the agreement between random matrix theory with outliers and our stochastic MFT.
 We leave this as a challenge for the future.